InfiniteFlightAirportEditing/Airports/README.md

 ---

 ### How to help
 Helping out is very easy once you understand the basics.
-We have full tutorials available on our website, as well as video tutorials: **[infiniteflightairportediting.github.io](http://infiniteflightairportediting.github.io/)**
+We have full tutorials available on our website, as well as video tutorials: **[airportediting.com](http://airportediting.com/)**

-**Please check the [Issue Tracker](https://github.com/InfiniteFlightAirportEditing/Airports/issues) before starting your airport.
-Make sure it isn't already in progress, and if it hasn't been started, please create a new issue with the name of the airport.**

 We highly recommend you join our [Slack team](http://airportediting.slack.com) - it's a great way to meet other editors and get tips and tricks!
 Email <mailto:airports@liveflightapp.com> to get started.

+It's furthermore highly recommended to check out our [Infinite Flight Airport Editing Beginner's Guide](http://airportediting.com/docs/IFAE_Beginners_Guide.pdf) where you will find information on all challenges of Airport Editing, starting with joining and setting up the software to the actual editing process.

 ---